sajivapradhan/AEM-training-6.2/README.md

 This tutorial enables you to create a fully featured website with Adobe Experience Manager (AEM).
 The end result of this tutorial is a functional website implementing the Perficient Digital design.

+## Checking out
+Sources for exercises can be found as branches to this project.
+In order to checkout the proper branch, clone the repository locally with ```git clone https://github.com/PRFTAdobe/AEMTraining.git```.
+Once cloned, you can view the available branches with ```git branch -a```.
+Finally, you can checkout the branch in question, for example: ```git checkout Minimal-AEM-Project```.
+To ensure you have the latest, also do a ```git pull```

 ## Outline

 1. [Install Maven] (docs/install_maven.md)